waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Cerulean City:** The path east out of Cerulean City is a dead end that requires Cut.
 The correct path for story progression is south, through the burgled house at (28, 12).

 `pathfinder_agent` (Lesson Learned): The agent's failures in Cerulean City were due to my own misinterpretation of the map's complex layout, not a flaw in the agent itself.
 The water tiles and segregated areas created paths that seemed illogical to me but were technically correct. **Mandate: Trust agent pathing but verify by checking the map for non-obvious obstacles or routes before execution.
 Use manual navigation to supplement, not replace, the agent when paths seem complex.**

+## V. Pending Tasks & Hypotheses
+- **Hypothesis:** The officer blocking the east exit of Cerulean City might move now that the Trashed House/Team Rocket event is resolved.
+I need to go back and check on him after leaving the gym.